CIDRAM/CIDRAM/_docs/readme.de.md

 - Block CIDRs identified as being high-risk for spam?
 Unless you experience problems when doing so, generally, this should always be set to true. @TranslateMe@

 ####"recaptcha" (Kategorie)
 Optionally, you can provide users with a way to bypass the "Zugriff verweigert" page by way of completing a reCAPTCHA instance, if you want to do so.
-This can help to mitigate some of the risks associated with Falsch-Positivs in those situations where we're not entirely sure whether a request has originated from a machine or a human.
+This can help to mitigate some of the risks associated with Falsch-Positivs in those situations where we're not entirely sure whether a request has originated from a machine or a human. @TranslateMe@

 Due to the risks associated with providing a way for end-users to bypass the "Zugriff verweigert" page, generally, I would advise against enabling this feature unless you feel it to be necessary to do so.
 Situations where it could be necessary: If your website has customers/users that need to have access to your website, and if this is something that can't be compromised on, but if those customers/users happen to be connecting from a hostile network that could potentially also be carrying undesirable traffic, and blocking this undesirable traffic is also something that can't be compromised on, in those particular no-win situations, the reCAPTCHA feature could come in handy as a means of allowing the desirable customers/users, while keeping out the undesirable traffic from the same network.
-That said though, given that the intended purpose of a CAPTCHA is to distinguish between humans and non-humans, the reCAPTCHA feature would only assist in these no-win situations if we're to assume that this undesirable traffic is non-human (eg, spambots, scrapers, hacktools, automated traffic), as opposed to being undesirable human traffic (such as human spammers, hackers, et al).
+That said though, given that the intended purpose of a CAPTCHA is to distinguish between humans and non-humans, the reCAPTCHA feature would only assist in these no-win situations if we're to assume that this undesirable traffic is non-human (eg, spambots, scrapers, hacktools, automated traffic), as opposed to being undesirable human traffic (such as human spammers, hackers, et al). @TranslateMe@

-To obtain a "site key" and a "secret key" (required for using reCAPTCHA), please go to: [https://developers.google.com/recaptcha/](https://developers.google.com/recaptcha/)
+Um einen "site key" und einen "secret key" zu erhalten (für die Verwendung von reCAPTCHA erforderlich), bitte gehe zu: [https://developers.google.com/recaptcha/](https://developers.google.com/recaptcha/)

 "usemode"
-- Defines how CIDRAM should use reCAPTCHA.
+- Dies definiert wie CIDRAM sollte reCAPTCHA benutzen.
-- 0 = reCAPTCHA is completely disabled (default).
+- 0 = reCAPTCHA ist komplett deaktiviert (Standardeinstellung).
-- 1 = reCAPTCHA is enabled for all signatures.
+- 1 = reCAPTCHA ist für alle Signaturen aktiviert.
-- 2 = reCAPTCHA is enabled only for signatures belonging to sections specially marked as reCAPTCHA-enabled within the signature files.
+- 2 = reCAPTCHA ist aktiviert, nur für Signaturen die zu Abschnitten besonders markiert als reCAPTCHA-aktiviert in den Signaturdateien gehören.
-- (Any other value will be treated in the same way as 0).
+- (Jeder andere Wert wird auf die gleiche Weise behandelt wie 0).

 "lockip"
 - Specifies whether hashes should be locked to specific IPs.
-False = Cookies and hashes CAN be used across multiple IPs (default).
-True = Cookies and hashes CAN'T be used across multiple IPs (cookies/hashes are locked to IPs).
+False = Cookies and hashes CAN be used across multiple IPs (Standardeinstellung).
+True = Cookies and hashes CAN'T be used across multiple IPs (cookies/hashes are locked to IPs). @TranslateMe@
-- Note: "lockip" value is ignored when "lockuser" is false, due to that the mechanism for remembering "users" differs depending on this value.
+- Note: "lockip" value is ignored when "lockuser" is false, due to that the mechanism for remembering "users" differs depending on this value. @TranslateMe@

 "lockuser"
 - Specifies whether successful completion of a reCAPTCHA instance should be locked to specific users.
 False = Successful completion of a reCAPTCHA instance will grant access to all requests originating from the same IP as that used by the user completing the reCAPTCHA instance; Cookies and hashes aren't used; Instead, an IP whitelist will be used.
-True = Successful completion of a reCAPTCHA instance will only grant access to the user completing the reCAPTCHA instance; Cookies and hashes are used to remember the user; An IP whitelist is not used (default).
+True = Successful completion of a reCAPTCHA instance will only grant access to the user completing the reCAPTCHA instance; Cookies and hashes are used to remember the user; An IP whitelist is not used (Standardeinstellung). @TranslateMe@

 "sitekey"
-- This value should correspond to the "site key" for your reCAPTCHA, which can be found within the reCAPTCHA dashboard.
+- Dieser Wert sollte dem "site key" für Ihre reCAPTCHA entsprechen, sich innerhalb des reCAPTCHA Dashboard befindet.

 "secret"
-- This value should correspond to the "secret key" for your reCAPTCHA, which can be found within the reCAPTCHA dashboard.
+- Dieser Wert sollte dem "secret key" für Ihre reCAPTCHA entsprechen, sich innerhalb des reCAPTCHA Dashboard befindet.

 "expiry"
-- When "lockuser" is true (default), in order to remember when a user has successfully passed a reCAPTCHA instance, for future page requests, CIDRAM generates a standard HTTP cookie containing a hash which corresponds to an internal record containing that same hash; Future page requests will use these corresponding hashes to authenticate that a user has previously already passed a reCAPTCHA instance.
+- When "lockuser" is true (Standardeinstellung), in order to remember when a user has successfully passed a reCAPTCHA instance, for future page requests, CIDRAM generates a standard HTTP cookie containing a hash which corresponds to an internal record containing that same hash; Future page requests will use these corresponding hashes to authenticate that a user has previously already passed a reCAPTCHA instance.
 When "lockuser" is false, an IP whitelist is used to determine whether requests should be permitted from the IP of inbound requests; Entries are added to this whitelist when the reCAPTCHA instance is successfully passed.
 For how many hours should these cookies, hashes and whitelist entries remain valid?
-Default = 720 (1 month).
+Default = 720 (1 month). @TranslateMe@

 "logfile"
 - Protokollieren Sie alle reCAPTCHA versucht?
 Geben Sie einen Dateinamen an oder lassen Sie die Option zum Deaktivieren leer.